Fertility tourism: Destinations

 About 20,000 to 25,000 women (often accompanied by their partners) annually seek cross-border assisted reproductive technology (ART) services.
 Some countries are more popular than others as IVF destinations due to higher success rates and fewer regulations.
 Even small countries such as Barbados provide JCI-accredited IVF treatment aimed at women from abroad.

 Israel

 Reproduction is a central goal in Israel, a leading fertility tourism destination for in vitro fertilization (IVF) treatment with over three decades of major technologies in the assisted reproduction industry.
 The trajectory of assisted reproductive technology is outlined through the expansion of IVF, the globalization of donating gametes, and the privatization of service.

 United States

-The United States is the destination of many Europeans because of the higher success rates and liberal regulations, based on the Fertility Clinic Success Rate and Certification Act that was passed in 1992.
-Affiliation between the right and left sides of the political spectrum in the United States prompted towards the protection of human life, even during the in vitro embryonic stages.
+Many Europeans travel to the United States because of the higher success rates and more liberal regulations under the Fertility Clinic Success Rate and Certification Act, which was passed in 1992.
+In the United States, affiliation between the right and left sides of the political spectrum motivated the protection of human life, even during the in vitro embryonic stages.